scriptrdotio/howto/whatis/whatis_scriptr.md

 - Integrate with Big Data platforms using connectors
 - Integrate with networks services and device management platform using connectors
 - Integrate with legacy systems using connectors.
-- ... amd much more
+- ... and much more

 ## How and where is my code deployed?